GerritCodeReview/plugins_download-commands/src/main/resources/Documentation/about.md

 Standard git clone command.

 * `Clone with commit-msg hook`:
-Standard git clone command with scp command to copy the commit-msg hook into the newly cloned repository.
+Standard git clone command with a command to copy the commit-msg hook into the newly cloned repository.